top of page

 Data Centers

-In many markets, access to power and water — and the balance sheet strength required to secure utility commitments — is the primary gating factor.
-Liquidity and pricing are closely tied to infrastructure readiness and the credibility of the parties capable of delivering it.
+In most markets, access to adequate power — and the balance sheet strength required to secure utility commitments — is the primary gating factor.
+Pricing and liquidity track closely with infrastructure readiness and the credibility of parties capable of delivering it.

 Cold Storage

-These assets are also highly capital intensive, with substantial investment required for construction, maintenance, and system replacement.
-Transaction outcomes are shaped by how well system integrity, remaining useful life, and long-term operating viability are understood.
+These assets are capital-intensive at every stage — construction, maintenance, and system replacement.
+Transaction outcomes are shaped by how accurately system integrity, remaining useful life, and long-term operating viability are understood.

 iStock-1224727458.jpg